Joseph Williamson (English politician): Later career

 After a period of comparative inactivity, in 1698 he signed the Treaty of The Hague (1698), the first treaty for the partition of the Spanish Monarchy.
 It was characteristic of William III that despite his personal dislike of Williamson, so evident in the 1670s, he did not hesitate to make use of his diplomatic skills.
 The negotiations had been kept a strict secret, and news of the Treaty caused uproar in England, but Williamson himself escaped any serious censure.

 In 1690, Williamson was elected Member of Parliament for Rochester and held the seat until 1701.
 He was also elected MP for Thetford in three separate elections, but each time chose to sit for Rochester instead.

-Between 1692 and 1695, Williamson was also MP in the Irish House of Commons for Clare.
+Between 1692 and 1695, Williamson was also MP in the Irish House of Commons for County Clare.
 In 1695 he represented Portarlington for a few months and subsequently Limerick City until 1699.
 He was awarded the Freedom of the City of Dublin in 1696, as a tribute to his interest in civic improvements in Dublin.
 In return, he presented the city fathers with a silver cup.